 Bright overhead sunlight is a dominant midday feature in the desert Southwest.
 But it doesn’t make for the best views of canyon country, let alone photos.
 That’s why we facilitate photography opportunities in the stunning light that best enhances these geological wonders.
 Unlike bus tours that have to accommodate 40 or 50 people, we have the flexibility to move when the light is best, and to move on when it isn't.
-Some days we’ll rise early to see the first rays of sunlight reflected off of the rock formations, bathing them in a vermilion glow.
+Some days we’ll rise early to see the first rays of sunlight reflected off the rock formations, bathing them in a vermilion glow.
 As the sun climbs, natural bridges, cliffs, even waterfalls showcase an astounding palette of colors.
-Or we may linger over a radiant sunset, to quietly take in the grandeur of these astounding landscapes as the colors gleam, deepen and begin to fade.
+Or we may linger over a radiant sunset, to absorb the grandeur of these astounding landscapes as the colors gleam, deepen and begin to fade.

 Stay on the Grand Canyon’s Quiet North Rim

 Most visitors to the Grand Canyon concentrate on the South Rim, which is far more touristed and heavily paved than its counterpart across the chasm.
 More remote and less accessible, the North Rim evokes an experience of the Grand Canyon as it was decades ago, when the predominant sound was of wind in the pines, and you could wander trails on the rim in relative solitude.
 You'll get better photos with fewer people on this less-traveled option.

 Take Part in Both Classic and One-of-a-Kind Park Activities